Architectural drawing: Architectural perspective

-The normal convention in architectural perspective is to use two-point perspective, with all the verticals drawn as verticals on the page.

-Three-point perspective gives a casual, photographic snapshot effect.
-In professional architectural photography, conversely, a view camera or a perspective control lens is used to eliminate the third vanishing point, so that all the verticals are vertical on the photograph, as with the perspective convention.
+The normal convention in architectural perspective is to use two-point perspective, with all verticals drawn as verticals on the page.
+Three-point perspective gives a more casual or photographic effect.
+In professional architectural photography, a view camera or a perspective control lens is used to eliminate the third vanishing point, so that all verticals are vertical in the photograph, as with the perspective convention.
 This can also be done by digital manipulation of a photograph taken with a standard lens.

-Aerial perspective is a technique in painting, for indicating distance by approximating the effect of the atmosphere on distant objects.
-In daylight, as an ordinary object gets further from the eye, its contrast with the background is reduced, its color saturation is reduced, and its color becomes more blue.
-Not to be confused with aerial view or bird's eye view, which is the view as seen (or imagined) from a high vantage point.
-In J M Gandy's perspective of the Bank of England (see illustration at the beginning of this article), Gandy portrayed the building as a picturesque ruin in order to show the internal plan arrangement, a precursor of the cutaway view.
+Aerial perspective is a technique in painting that indicates distance by approximating the effect of the atmosphere on distant objects.
+In daylight, as an ordinary object gets farther from the eye, its contrast with the background is reduced, its color saturation is reduced, and its color becomes more blue.
+This should not be confused with an aerial view or bird's-eye view, which is the view as seen or imagined from a high vantage point.

+In J. M. Gandy's perspective of the Bank of England, Gandy portrayed the building as a picturesque ruin in order to show the internal plan arrangement, a precursor of the cutaway view.

-A montage image is produced by superimposing a perspective image of a building on to a photographic background.
-Care is needed to record the position from which the photograph was taken, and to generate the perspective using the same viewpoint.
-This technique is popular in computer visualization, where the building can be photorealistically rendered, and the final image is intended to be almost indistinguishable from a photograph.
+A montage image is produced by superimposing a perspective image of a building onto a photographic background.
+Care is needed to record the position from which the photograph was taken and to generate the perspective using the same viewpoint.
+This technique is popular in computer visualization, where the building can be photorealistically rendered and the final image is intended to be almost indistinguishable from a photograph.